 The arrival of your baby doesn’t have to dampen the Christmas cheer.
 You can still go ahead and buy a Christmas tree.
 Just be sure it’s out of the way so your baby isn’t tempted to play with it, use shatterproof ornaments and be sure to place them high up the tree.
 Or you could buy a fake Christmas tree since it’s softer and doesn’t lose its needles.
 It’s better than nothing, right?

-As a new parent, you have a decision to make: do you discard your plants as soon as baby arrives or take some measures to keep them out of your baby’s way?
+As a new parent, you have a decision to make: do you discard your plants as soon as your baby arrives or take some measures to keep them out of your baby’s way?
 I believe this is entirely up to you.
 If you feel your home can’t do without some bright and beautiful plants at least make sure you purchase non-toxic options.
 And even if they are non-toxic, try out the tips listed here to create a safe and happy baby-friendly environment.
 Your little one’s safety comes first — ALWAYS.